The Tampa Bay 100

 Course Details

-Kicking off in the heart of Ybor City, Tampa, you all will be taken on the ultimate tour of Tampa Bay for 100 miles jam packed with the best sights in Tampa, Clearwater, and St Petersburg.
-The route itself begins with ~20 miles all around downtown Tampa and its surrounding neighborhoods, bringing you all by the best sights in the city such as the Tampa Theatre, Tampa Postcard, Bayshore Blvd, Riverwalk, 100s of murals in The Heights and through the city, Jose Marti Park (owned by Cuba / Cuban land in Ybor), Perry Harvey Park, Davis and Harbour Islands, Hyde Park, and Cypress Point!
+The route itself begins with 20 plus miles around downtown Tampa and its surrounding neighborhoods, bringing you all by the best sights in the city such as the Tampa Theatre, Tampa Postcard, Bayshore Blvd, the Riverwalk, 100s of murals in The Heights and through the city, Jose Marti Park, Perry Harvey Park, Harbour Islands, Hyde Park, and Cypress Point!
+You’ll see the stadiums home to the Tampa Bay Lightening and the Buccaneers!

-As for murals, you will see hundreds of murals running around downtown St Pete- there’s a reason this town is known on a global scale for their murals.
-Lastly for sports fans, you will go by the trop, Al Lang Stadium (Home of the Tampa Bay Rowdies), the “Lionheart” Dedication (Grand Prix Race) and even a plaque dedicated to Ondoro Osoro of Kenya.
+Lastly for sports fans, you will go by the trop, Al Lang Stadium (Home of the Tampa Bay Rowdies), the “Lionheart” Dedication (Grand Prix Race), and even a plaque dedicated to Ondoro Osoro of Kenya.
 He set the 10-Mile World Record at the 1997 Southtrust Running Festival with a time of 45 Minutes and 37 Seconds.

 Course Map